-Note that in any case the database shall not be shared.
-OpenSF has in fact no protection against concurrent database usage.
+Note that in any case the database shall not be shared, since there is no protection against concurrent usage.

 7.3.2.
 Automation

 The extraction process can be eased by automating some of the steps with a custom installer script.
 Such script can in fact: